 - Does the employer have a detailed job description for the role?
 Does this indicate awareness on the employer's part of the level of experience required? - Will you be acting purely as a legal advisor or will you also be expected to play a greater role in management and commercial/policy decision-making?
-Will you be expected to publicly represent or lobby on behalf of your organisation? - Where the organisation operates within a defined hierarchical structure, will you have management or equivalent status? - Do you have the necessary qualifications and experience for the job? - What areas of the law will you be expected to advise on? - If in the public sector, will you be required to do any legislative drafting? - With what parts of the organisation will you be working and how frequently board of directors, finance function, management, sales (in the private sector), etc?
+Will you be expected to publicly represent or lobby on behalf of your organisation? - Where the organisation operates within a defined hierarchical structure, will you have management or equivalent status? - Do you have the necessary qualifications and experience for the job? - What areas of the law will you be expected to advise on? - With what parts of the organisation will you be working and how frequently board of directors, finance function, management, sales (in the private sector) etc?
 What will your relationship with them be in terms of, for example, accountability, reporting lines, level of independence? - To whom will you be reporting on a daily basis?
-If not reporting directly to senior management, will there be lines of communication to the board, or the chairperson, or managing director, or chief executive officer of the organisation? - What level of interaction will you have with other solicitors (either within your local or regional/global organisation or externally)?
+If not reporting directly to senior management, will there be lines of communication to the board, the chairperson, managing director or chief executive officer of the organisation? - What level of interaction will you have with other solicitors (either within your local or regional/global organisation or externally)?
 Will you be allowed to brief or seek advice from outside legal advisors (and what will your budget be) and will you be able to choose the law firms or counsel?
 See Chapter 3 for further information on this topic. - Will the job entail travel for business or to conferences? - Will you be responsible for managing legal and non-legal staff?
-If so, who will be reporting to you as a line manager or, if in a matrixed management structure, who will have a 'dotted line' to you?

-- If there is a compliance function in the organisation, is there a clear understanding of the respective roles of the legal and compliance function? - Is it anticipated that you would be taking on additional regulatory obligations (for instance, data protection officer, money-laundering reporting officer, company secretary, pension trustee, director)? - Will you receive any training when you start and during your employment?
-Will developmental programmes typically available to managerial staff (such as leadership training, etc) be available to you if you so choose?
+If so, who will be reporting to you as a line manager or, if in a matrixed management structure, who will have a 'dotted line' to you? - If there is a compliance function in the organisation, is there a clear understanding of the respective roles of the legal and compliance function? - Is it anticipated that you would be taking on additional regulatory obligations (for instance, data protection officer, money-laundering reporting officer, company secretary, pension trustee, director)? - Will you receive any training when you start and during your employment?
+Will developmental programmes typically available to managerial staff (such as leadership training etc) be available to you if you so choose?
 Will specialised legal training be available?